 In complying with the statistical reporting requirements of the Clery Act, the college obtains the required statistics for campus crimes, through actual reported crimes both in person, through confidential reporting, and through contact with local law enforcement agencies.
-The college has initiated a silent witness program for anonymously or confidentially reporting crimes via the Internet.
-The program may be accessed at: https://sccc.edu/static/web/students/security/report-crime-via-the-web.html
+Reports, confidential or otherwise can be submitted online via Incident/Concern Report.

 Every reasonable effort is made to identify all reported crimes and to present the statistics in the annual report.
-You can obtain a copy of the report by contacting the SCCC Safety and Security Department on campus, the VP of Finance & Operations, or the VP of Student Services.
+You can obtain a copy of the report by contacting the SCCC Safety and Security Department on campus, the VP of Finance & Operations, or the VP of Business Affairs, or the VP of Student Affairs.